djinn-ci/djinn/docs/user/offline-runner.md

       type: qemu
       image: centos/8

-then Djinn will look for the following disk image,
+then the offline runner will look for the following disk image,

     /home/me/.config/djinn/images/qemu/x86_64/centos/8